Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-the-shy-soft-hyphen-in-html.md

 ## How the &shy; works

-You can basically place the &shy; in a word or in places where you want it to enter a soft hyphen when the word is too long for its container:
+You can place the &shy; in a word or in places where you want it to enter a soft hyphen when the word is too long for its container:

 ```html
 super&shy;long&shy;word&shy;that&shy;needs&shy;to&shy;break&shy;better
 ```

-As you can see, the implementation is the same as we saw with `<wbr>` however, this not an HTML element but an **entity**.
+As you can see, the implementation is the same as we saw with `<wbr>`; however, this is not an HTML element but an **entity**.

 ## Demo